Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

     </dependency>
 ```

-And if you are using RestTemplate use code similar to the example below.
+If you are using RestTemplate use code similar to the example below.

 ```java
     @Bean